UT-RAM/viki/docs/framework_description.rst

 -------
 A module is a collection of ROS packages or nodes, with some configuration added so that it provides one simple function.
 A module is the smallest building block of the framework.
 You can write your own modules and put it in a dedicated folder so that you and others can use it.
 If you are a RAM member the developers provide a list of useful modules in an actively maintained repository at http://www.github.com/UT-RAM/viki-modules .

-A more elaborate description (much more technical) can be found in
+A more elaborate description (much more technical) can be found in :ref:`modtaglist`
-.. todo:: add link to overview here